phonetworks/pho-compiler/docs/Anatomy.md

 * (my reader) -> (my read)
 * (my readers) -> (my reads)

+In addition to the four labels mentioned above, there are four others that are optional; They are called **callables** and their existence make the edge itself fetchable via simple getter calls.
+These are:

+* **headCallableSingular**: what the head would call to fetch this node, in singular form.
+* **headCallablePlural**: what the head would call to fetch this node, in plural form.
+* **tailCallableSingular**: what the tail would call to fetch this node, in singular form.
+* **tailCallablePlural**: what the tail would call to fetch this node, in plural form.

+To illustrate, if the "headCallablePlural" of an edge is set to be "incomingMessages" then the head node could fetch this edge simply with the method ```getIncomingMessages()``` or check with ```hasIncomingMessage($id)``` where "incomingMessage" is the "headCallableSingular".

+> Regardless the format of the labels (camelized, underscored, upper-camelized etc) the getter and setter methods always
+> use the upper-camelized version; e.g. getIncomingMessages for labels like incoming_messages, or incomingMessages or
+> IncomingMessages.

 #### 4.3 Properties

 Defines the edge's core traits: